friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unreal/sdfs/octahedron.md

 <div class="container">
     <h1 class="main-heading">SDF Octahedron</h1>
-    <blockquote class="author">by Maximilian Lipski</blockquote>
+    <blockquote class="author">by Runtong Li</blockquote>
 </div>

 This function creates an internal instance of an SDF-based octahedron.
-In order for the octahedron to be visible in the final output, [SDF Raymarching](...) and an arbitrary lighting function has to be included.
+In order for the object to be visible in the final output, [RaymarchAll](raymarchAll.md) and an arbitrary Lighting Function have to be included.

 For further information of the implementations of SDFs in Unreal Engine refer to [General Information](generalInformation.md).